Dedicated to Your Success

 As a student at UNC-C, she was awarded the Edith Brocker Award for professional leadership and scholastic achievement, and was honored in the North Carolina Great 100 Nurses list in 2014.
 Working for many years as an orthopaedic nurse, clinical nurse specialist and educator, her articles on patient education, spinal stenosis and revision total joint arthroplasty have been published in Orthopaedic Nursing, for which she currently serves as a reviewer.
 Her doctoral studies focused on oncology nursing practice.
 Her scholarly project on evidence-based care of the oncology patient with chemotherapy-related febrile neutropenia has been published in Oncology Nursing Forum.

-Grace Buttriss, DNP, RN, FNP-BC, CNL, Assistant Professor
+Grace Buttriss, DNP, RN, FNP-BC, CNL, Associate Professor

 Dr. Grace Buttriss brings extensive experience in nursing education and practice to her role as an Assistant Professor in classroom and clinical settings for Queens University of Charlotte.
 She is the Clinical Nurse Leader Coordinator for the Graduate Nursing Program, Chair of the Bachelor of Science in Nursing program, as well as the current President of the International Clinical Nurse Leader Association (CNLA).